 The Israel Ride orientation is held on Tuesday, October 31st.
 You need to be at the hotel no later than noon, but your room may not be ready until 3 pm.
 There are private taxis and group taxis (sherut) from Ben Gurion Airport to Jerusalem.
 Bike assembly, mechanic assistance, test rides, and optional tours all take place before orientation on Tuesday.

 We will book you on a domestic flight from Eilat to Sde Dov or Ben Gurion airport.
 The cost of the flight is included in the Israel Ride.
 We can also book you on a bus to Jerusalem.
-Please fill out the logistics form when you know your itinerary so we can properly book your transportation.
+Please note on your flight form when you know your itinerary so we can properly book your transportation.

 Participants must carry personal health insurance to join the Israel Ride.
 From past experience, we know that US health insurance often does not cover medical expenses that are incurred overseas.
 Any medical costs incurred during the Ride will have to be paid by the participant.
 Because of this we recommend that every participant carry additional travelers insurance.
 Your insurance broker will be able to advise you on the type of coverage that will work best for you.